gamemanual0/gm0/source/docs/power-and-electronics/tips-and-tricks.rst

 The traditional :term:`XT30` connector that is used to REV is prone to breaking.
-It is highly recommended that teams replace :term:`XT30` connectors with :term:`Anderson Powerpole`, or put adapters on their current wires.
+It is highly recommended that teams replace :term:`XT30` connectors with :term:`Anderson PowerPole`, or put adapters on their current wires.
 An example of an adapter is
 `this <https://www.servocity.com/anderson-powerpole-to-female-xt30-adaptor>`_.
 In lieu of this, teams can also 3D print strain relief connectors on the